cbm80amiga/ST7789_AVR/README.md

 ## Configuration

-Use "define COMPATIBILITY_MODE" - then the library should work on all Arduino compatible boards
+Use **#define COMPATIBILITY_MODE** - then the library should work on all Arduino compatible boards

-Remove above for the best performance on 16MHz AVR
+Remove above define for the best performance on 16MHz AVR

-Use "#define CS_ALWAYS_LOW" for LCD boards where CS pin is internally connected to the ground, it gives better performance
+Use **#define CS_ALWAYS_LOW** for LCD boards where CS pin is internally connected to the ground, it gives better performance

 Tested with **Arduino IDE 1.6.5 and Adafruit_GFX 1.5.6**